Darracq and Company London: Norman Craig

+Société Anonyme Automobiles Darracq

-For the First World War, the Darracq & Co factory was switched to the production of various war materials.
-In 1916, aside from the land and buildings all the Suresnes assets were transferred to Société Anonyme Automobiles Darracq, a new company incorporated in France for the purpose, British assets were transferred to a British company named Darracq Motor Engineering Company Limited.
-A Darracq and Company (1905) Limited was now no more than a holder of shares in these two businesses.
+Darracq & Co factory was switched to the production of various war materials during World War I. In 1916, aside from the land and buildings, all the Suresnes assets were transferred to Société Anonyme Automobiles Darracq, a new company incorporated in France for the purpose; British assets were transferred the British Darracq Motor Engineering Company.
 Suresnes land and buildings were transferred to Darracq Proprietary Company Limited of London and leased back to SA Darracq.

-A conglomerate
+Acquisitions

-After the Armistice of 11 November 1918, A Darracq and Company (1905) Limited bought Heenan & Froude, constructional engineers, of Worcester and Manchester, then at the end of 1919 Darracq & Co bought Clément-Talbot Limited and early in 1920 Jonas Woodhead & Sons of Leeds, suppliers of springs for cars.
-In June 1920 they bought control of Sunbeam Motor Car Company Limited and in August W & G Du Cros Limited of Acton, taxi operators and van, lorry, bus and ambulance body builders.
+In the wake of WWI Darracq & Company went on a buying spree, mainly of automobile-related companies.
+After the Armistice of 11 November 1918, it bought Heenan & Froude, constructional engineers, of Worcester and Manchester.
+At the end of 1919 Darracq & Co bought Clément-Talbot.
+In early 1920 Jonas Woodhead & Sons of Leeds, suppliers of springs for cars, was acquired.
+In June 1920 Darracq & Company they bought control of Sunbeam Motor Car Company.
+In August W & G Du Cros of Acton, taxi operators and van, lorry, bus and ambulance body builders, was purchased.